DanielHGimenez/yell/website/docs/quickstart/overview.md

 # Overview

-Yell is a command-line tool that alerts you when a task completes, so you can focus on what matters.
+Yell is a command-line tool that alerts you when a software execution finishes, so you can focus on what matters.

-## What tasks?
+## What software executions?

-Yell can handle following types of tasks:
+Yell can handle following types of software executions:

 - Commands: Execute commands and alert you when it finishes.
-- Processes: Alert you when a process exits/die.
+- Processes: Alert you when a process exits/dies.

 ## What alerts?